-- 5. alternatively to item 3, the attacker may use all his computing power to issue a "big" double-spending transaction (i.e., with a very large own weight) that approves a couple of transactions prior to the legitimate one (the one used to pay to the merchant); - 6. he hopes that his "sub-DAG" outpaces the main one, so that the DAG continues growing from the double-spending transaction, and the legitimate branch is discarded (see Figure 5).
+- 4. observe that the attacker may have a lot of Sybil identities, and also is not required to necessarily approve tips; - 5. he/she hopes that his/her "sub-DAG" outpaces the main one, so that the DAG continues growing from the double-spending transaction, and the legitimate branch is discarded.